rlnsy/mystix/documentation.md

 ## Features
 - Data can be sourced from a URL
-- Users can choose between live or static data updates
 - Variables can be set to keep track of any changes and be used in graph creation
 - Ability to apply mathematical operations on the data, such as:
   -  Aggregation and analysis functions using:
      - Sum, difference, multiplication, division, powers
      - Logarithms, trigonometric ratios
-     - Group by other columns
-- Filter outliers or values
-- Flexibility of graph parameters - axis ranges, graph colours, etc
-- Generate multiple types of graphs such as scatterplot, line, and bar graphs
+- Generate multiple types of graphs such as scatterplot and line graphs